 Attention!
-It is important to ensure that the address used for the creation of the account is easily consultable by the applicant(s) since this address will automatically be used by the system to receive any notification, confirmation, etc.
+It is important to ensure that the email address used for the creation of the account is easily accessible by the applicant(s) since this address will automatically be used by the system to receive any notification, confirmation, etc.

-The application procedure of the Interreg Euro-MED Programme generally consists of two main steps: the submission of an Application Form, to be filled in and validated in the Jems monitoring system, and, in a second step, the production of several compulsory annexes, which will be uploaded in the system: thus, please note that for each call two different deadlines must be respected.
+The application procedure generally consists of two main steps: the submission of an Application Form, to be filled in and validated in the Jems monitoring system, and, in a second step, the production of several compulsory annexes, which will be uploaded in the system.
+Therefore, please note that for each call two different deadlines must be respected.